-Ever since I sold off my Pentax 645, I honestly thought that I would not want another 645 camera, I mean I had my Hasselblad.
-But there is some draw to the 645 format sometimes you don’t want a square, but that nice rectangle.
+Ever since I sold off my Pentax 645, I honestly thought I would not want another 645 camera; I mean, I had my Hasselblad.
+But there is some draw to the 645 formats; you don’t want a square, but that nice rectangle.
 And with my Hasselblad acting up, I wanted something similar but in 645.
 In other words, I wanted a system camera that could be customisable.
-One day I was sitting in the Higher Grounds coffee shop in Belfountain, having shot some 4×5 and an older man came over.
+One day I was sitting in the Higher Grounds coffee shop in Belfountain, having shot some 4×5, and an older man came over.
 We started talking as he recognised the Crown Graphic.
-He promptly offered up his Mamiya m645, with a lens, prism, and grip.
+He promptly offered his Mamiya m645 with a lens, prism, and grip.
 Not a bad deal.
-Sadly the lens no longer worked (more on that later) nor did the meter in the prism.
-But it was a start, more lenses and a waist-level finder came shortly after to form a stocked kit.
+Sadly the lens no longer worked (later on), nor did the meter in the prism.
+But it was a start; more lenses and a waist-level finder came shortly after to form a stocked kit.
 These cameras were the workhorse of many wedding photographers in the era when both medium format film and SLRs were king at weddings.
 And many former professionals used these beasts.
 Personally, the m645 has become a near-constant companion on projects, travels, and photo walks.
 It has never failed to produce excellent results.

 Type: Single Lens Reflex

 Lens: Interchangeable, Mamiya m645 Mount

 Shutter: Electromagnetic Cloth Focal Plane Shutter, 8″ – 1/500″ + Bulb

 Year of Manufacture: 1975-87